Web-Components-in-Space/pose-capture/STEPS.md

+### Step 5 - Using Rollup Bundles to use Tensorflow.js
+There are a number of Tensorflow.js packages we'll be wanting to use.
+We'll make several components.
+Both "BodyPix" and "PoseDetection" can tackle whole body pose tracking, meaning it'll track points from your head/eyes/ears, down to your ankles.

+"Hand-Pose-Detection" tracks keypoints along your hands only, and "Face-Landmarks-Detection" grabs an entire 3D face mesh.

+Meanwhile, there are a few foundational packages to enable these and provide some core Tensorflow.js functionality.
+We have "tfjs-core", "tfjs-converter", and "tfjs-backend-webgl" to give us some zippier WebGL computational power.

+We'll install all of these, but we'll find that we immediately run into issues using them.
+Of course we should try!
+So, let's add a tiny little import in our top level "index.html" file and run the `npm run serve` task to show the demo.

+Right away we see CommonJS issues as we import.
+We've covered using Web Dev server plugins in a previous episode, but even as we use plugins to help here, we have some Node.js issues.
+Meaning there is some code that gets executed that is supposed to run in Node.js.
+It SHOULD fail gracefully, but when importing these Node.js object aren't found and it throws errors.
+There are some other weird issues once we get past these as well.

+I spent a lot of time playing whack-a-mole with all of these issues.
+I personally couldn't get it working with Web Dev Server.
+But also, why SHOULD this work with Web Dev Server?
+Why should a component we're making for external use require very specific Web Dev Server plugins and setup?

+I've stumbled on a strategy in the past to help with tricky situations like this one, and that is to "pre-bundle" with Rollup as ES Modules we can use instead of reaching out to our `node_modules` folder.

+So lets get cracking!
+Since I've already spent time pulling out my hair on this, I know we need two extra Rollup plugins that aren't included with this Lit template.
+As I hinted, they are `@rollup/plugin-commonjs` for working with CommonJS files and `rollup-plugin-node-polyfills` for polyfilling Node.js code with harmless (non-error throwing) browser compatible Javascript.
+There's also `@rollup/plugin-alias` so we can alias an internal import and switch out a dependency with our own pre-bundled one.
+We're also using the `@rollup/plugin-replace` plugin to do some sneaky variable name replacement, but since this is already installed with the Lit template, we're fine there.

+After `npm install`, we can start creating a Rollup configuration for bundling.
+We already do have a `rollup.config.js` at our project root.
+This is usually what we'd use for bundling our entire component, so let's not put our "pre-bundling" config here.
+Instead, I'm going to make a folder called "lib-prebundle" and put our Rollup config in here.

+For each of our pose solutions (whether for whole body, face, or hands), we'll pop in a "bundle" file.
+These JS files will simply `export * as` for whatever solution we're bundling.
+This simple import will get the files into Rollup, where Rollup will bundle these as ES Module based bundles that we can simply import and dump these bundles into a "libs" folder in our project.

+Once this is all setup, we can add a "lib-prebundle" task to our `package.json`.
+After running this new task, we now see our brand new bundles in our "libs" folder.

+With those now created, lets do a simple import and see if anything crashes (good news it doesnt!).

+Now let's really try this, lets create something to take in an image, and output a pose.
+We'll keep working in this demo index.html file for now.
+However, we will create a new 'posedetection.ts' file inside our "src" directory as something we'll expand on in the future.

+Temporarily, I've added a "dancer.webp" image to the root folder for our demo to pick up and analyze the pose.
+I wasn't sure how well this would work because this lady is in a dress that covers a lot of her legs up, but rendering these points to the canvas, it seems to work super well!

+Interestingly enough, we see that we can either get `keypoints` OR `keypoints3D`.
+That's pretty cool right?
+Some of these Tensorflow.js modules do offer 3D points, which is exciting, however we'll be focusing on 2D primarily in our component since we want to overlay the points over our video and when grabbing the 3D points, they are offered in meters.
+Someday we'll do the conversion, but not today!

+So this step was probably the most difficult to work out for this project.
+There's lots to overcome as we adapt these packages to work with ES modules, but through lots of time poking around, it's able to be done, and we can offer everything as a simple Web Component that works with simple imports.

+In our next step, we'll be fleshing out our `pose-player` package with actual pose components.

 ### Step 4 - Extending Web Dev Server with Range Requests
 So, the player works pretty well, but looks like we can't scrub or use the step frame buttons.